garrandall/popular-music-data/tracks/sup-mate-young-thug-future.md

 I'm so high, all I can say is "Woo, woo, woo"
-I can't talk, I barely could say, "Woo, woo, woo" Count a M and count another one, ooh, ooh (Ooh)
+I can't talk, I barely could say, "Woo, woo, woo" Count a M and count another one, oh oohOoh)
 Fuck that shit, I enter the lotto, woo, woo